AmirAttoun/YNAB-Converter/README.md

 - Reworked endpoints
 - OOP implementation?
 - Design improvements
-- Suggestions for Payees during verification
+- Suggestions for Payees after upload

 ### Thoughts on the implementation
 As a first FastAPI project, I am pleased with the results.